Binge eating disorder: Race and ethnicity

+Socioeconomic status

+People with low socioeconomic status often face many problems in the diagnosis and treatment of eating disorders like BED.
+These barriers include longer clinical waiting times, worse care, and less clinical investigation for individuals that "defy illness stereotypes".
+The costs associated with specialized mental health care pose another barrier for low socioeconomic status individuals.
+Furthermore, associated factors such as food insecurity and environmental stress have been shown to contribute to higher rates of eating disorders, such as BED, in these populations.
+Food security has been found to be a notable predictor of eating disorder behaviors.
+Low food security has been shown to increase the prevalence and frequency of binge eating.
+Researchers have been called on to reframe eating-related disorders to better fit low socioeconomic status populations and improve future investigations.

 Worldwide Prevalences

-Eating disorders have usually been considered something that was specific to Western countries.
-However, the prevalence of eating disorders is increasing in other non-Western countries.
+BED is not something only to be found in Western countries.
+Evidence of increasing eating disorder prevalence has been observed in "non-Western countries and among ethnic minorities".
 Though the research on binge eating disorders tends to be concentrated in North America, the disorder occurs across cultures.
+Increasing globalization has influenced the prevalence of eating disorders outside of the West.
 In the US, BED is present in 0.8% of male adults and 1.6% of female adults in a given year.

 The prevalence of BED is lower in Nordic countries compared to Europe in a study that included Finland, Sweden, Norway, and Iceland.
 The point prevalence ranged from 0.4 to 1.5 percent and the lifetime prevalence ranged from 0.7 to 5.8 percent for BED in women.

 In a study that included Argentina, Brazil, Chile, Colombia, Mexico, and Venezuela, the point prevalence for BED was 3.53 percent.
 Therefore, this particular study found that the prevalence for BED is higher in these Latin American countries compared to Western countries.

 The prevalence of BED in Europe ranges from <1 to 4 percent.

 Co-morbidities

-BED is co-morbid with diabetes, hypertension, previous stroke, and heart disease in some individuals.
+BED often happens with diabetes, stroke, and heart disease.

-In people who have obsessive-compulsive disorder or bipolar I or II disorders, BED lifetime prevalence was found to be higher.
+People who experience OCD or bipolar disorder have a greater chance of dealing with BED.

-Additionally, 30 to 40 percent of individuals seeking treatment for weight-loss can be diagnosed with binge eating disorder.
+Additionally, 30 to 40 percent of individuals seeking treatment for weight loss can be diagnosed with binge eating disorder.